epfl-dlab/aiflows/README.md

 </p>

 > 📢
-> Major update: In v1.0.0 we introduces the Flows engine which enables concurrent execution and peer-to-peer collaboration.
-Additionally, we redesign the developer experience such that you can build Flows leveraging these features as easily as possible.
+> Major update: In v1.0 we introduce the Flows engine, which enables concurrent execution and peer-to-peer distributed collaboration.
+Additionally, we redesigned the developer experience so that you can build Flows leveraging these features in the simplest way possible.
 >
 > We are still polishing some aspects of the developer experience, so share your feedback on [Discord](https://discord.gg/yFZkpD2HAh)!